mattermost/mattermost-developer-documentation/site/content/contribute/server/feature-flags.md

 1. What is the expected default value for boolean feature flags?
 Is it `true` or `false`?
  - Definitely `false`.
 The idea is to use them to slowly roll out a feature.
 When the code is deployed, the feature flag is not enabled yet.
 See more details on feature flag rollout timelines [here](https://developers.mattermost.com/contribute/server/feature-flags/#timelines-for-rollouts).

 2. Is it possible to use a plugin feature flag such as `PluginIncidentManagement` to "prepackage" a plugin only on Cloud by only setting a plugin version to that flag on Cloud?
-Can Self-Managed customers manually set that flag to install the said plugin?
+Can self-managed customers manually set that flag to install the said plugin?
  - Yes.
-If you leave the default "" then nothing will happen for Self-Managed installations.
-You can ask the Cloud team to set `split.io/environment` to a specific version.
+If you leave the default "" then nothing will happen for self-managed installations.
+You can ask the Cloud team to set ``split.io/environment`` to a specific version.

 3. How do feature flags work on webapp?
  - To add a feature flag that affects frontend, the following is needed: